kylenyh/knyh.github.io/README.md

 * Quantum field theory of quantum fields
 * Quantum matrix theory of quantum matrices
 * Quantum theory of matter in quantum states and systems
-* Principles of plasma physics
+* Understanding the principles of plasma physics
 * Plasma approximation as a state of matter
 * Plasma ionization degree as a state of matter
 * Plasma density degree as a state of matter